Emily Thornberry: Affordable housing

-Thornberry's constituency falls within the London Borough of Islington, one of the most deprived areas of the country with disproportionately high house prices and private sector rents.
+Thornberry's constituency is in the London Borough of Islington, which has disproportionately high house prices and private sector rents.
 She has supported measures by Islington Council to free up under-occupied homes by supporting tenants to downsize and to stop foreign investors from buying new homes and leaving them empty.
 She has also called for a greater degree of control over private sector rents and more support for social house-building.
 Thornberry has frequently campaigned for a greater commitment to affordable and social housing.
-She was criticised when the local Islington Tribune newspaper discovered that her husband had bought a former social house which was being rented out to her aides.
+She was criticised when the local Islington Tribune newspaper discovered that her husband had bought a former social house which was being let to her aides.
 Thornberry said the purchase was "not about property speculation".

-In 2015 Thornberry clashed with Boris Johnson, the mayor of London, over the proposed redevelopments of the Mount Pleasant Mail Centre, the sorting office run by the Royal Mail, and the Clerkenwell Fire Station, both in her constituency.
-Camden and Islington councils sought to require a high proportion of the resulting new homes to be made available for social rent, but Johnson overturned this and allowed homes designated as "affordable" to charge rents of up to 80 percent of market rates.
+In 2014 Thornberry clashed with Boris Johnson, the mayor of London, over the proposed redevelopments of the Mount Pleasant Mail Centre, the sorting office run by the Royal Mail, and the Clerkenwell Fire Station, both in her constituency.
+Camden and Islington councils sought to require a high proportion of the resulting new homes to be made available for social rent, but Johnson overturned this and allowed homes designated as "affordable" to charge rents of up to 80 per cent of market rates.
 Thornberry criticised Johnson, describing his definition of affordability as "nonsense", and called for at least 50% of homes in the new developments to be made available for social rent.